OSU Service & Assistance Animal Policy

 Specific questions related to the use of service animals on the OSU campus by visitors can be directed to the ADA Coordinator via e-mail, email@example.com, or phone, (541) 737-3556.

 Students who wish to bring a service animal to campus are strongly encouraged to partner with Disability Access Services, especially if other academic accommodations are required.
 Additionally, students who plan to live in on-campus housing are strongly encouraged to inform University Housing and Dining Services that they plan to have a service animal with them in student housing.
 Advance notice of a service animal for on-campus housing may allow more flexibility in meeting student’s specific requests for housing.
-Staff and faculty with service animals are strongly encouraged to contact the Office of Equity and Inclusion.
+Staff and faculty with service animals are strongly encouraged to contact the Office of Equal Opportunity and Access.

 Handlers are responsible for any damage or injuries caused by their animals and must take appropriate precautions to prevent property damage or injury.
 The cost of care, arrangements and responsibilities for the well-being of a service animal are the sole responsibility of the handler at all times.